project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/index.md

 ### Size and Verify Your Environment

 Requirements for Sunbird installation depend on the environment on which you install Sunbird and how you use Sunbird.
-For details, check the **Prerequisites** section for your chosen installation type.
+For details, check the **Prerequisites** section for your chosen installation method.
 For example; if you choose to do a medium scale deployment of Sunbird, check [here](http://www.sunbird.org/developer-docs/installation/medium_scale_deploy/#link1-1-1){:target="_blank"}

 ### Choosing an Installation method